MarcoEidinger/SwiftPlantUML/README.md

 - being able to merge extensions with their known type

 ## Known limitations
-- unknown type for variables declared with type inference (e.g. `var count = 0`)
-  - this is a limitation of SourceKitten :(
 - huge diagrams in browser
   - PlantUML limits image width and height to 4096 with the option to override this limit when using PlantUML.jar. locally so your option is to use the `--textonly`option and adjust/use it with PlantUML tools directly